Your Cart

 Veronese’s ‘Wedding at Cana’

-This one's my favourite!
+This one's my favourite.
 For Veronese's 'Wedding at Cana', I was particularly drawn to the eerie aspect of Jesus being the only character looking directly at the viewer.
-This painting, illustrating the biblical miracle of water turned into wine, serves not only as a metaphor for transformation but also eerily mirrors the unsettling nature of vampire powers.
+This painting, illustrating the biblical miracle of water turned into wine, serves not only as a metaphor for transformation but also eerily mirrors the unsettling transformative nature of vampire powers.
 Jesus's direct gaze amidst a scene of opulence and divine intervention adds an intense, unnerving layer to the atmosphere, enhancing the sense of grandeur and the supernatural that bridges Christian and vampire mythology.

 Raphael’s ‘St Michael Vanquishing Satan’